ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 as destination port is not "known" (needs better definition) from the core SCHC C/D. Instead of sending the packet over the LPWAN and having this packet rejected by the Device, the core SCHC C/D issues an ICMPv6 error message "Destination Unreachable" (Type 1) with Code 1 ("Port Unreachable") on behalf of the Device.

-This assumes that all ports that the Device listens to will be matched by a SCHC rule.
+TODO: This assumes that all ports that the Device listens to will be matched by a SCHC rule.
+Is this the basic assumption of SCHC that all packets that do not match a rule are rejected?
+If yes, why do have fragmentation also for uncompressed packets?

 TODO: discuss the various Type/Code that are expected to be generated in response to various errors.